satiracode/owasp-junior-appsec/junior-appsec.md

 ####

 ### Error handling
-Improper error handling may give malicious users data about inner structure of application that is considered as **information disclosure**.
+Improper error handling may give bad actors a hint of inner works of application that is considered as **information disclosure**.

 Use centralized exception handler and make sure:
 * You **don't** include **package names** or **stack trace** into error messages.